skjolber/3d-bin-container-packing/README.md

 The maximum complexity of this approach is [exponential] at __n! * 6^n__ or worse.
 The algorithm runs for under a second for small number of products (<= 6), to seconds or minutes (<= 8) or hours for larger numbers.

-However accounting for container vs box size plus boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using [PermutationRotationIterator](core/src/main/java/com/github/skjolber/packing/iterator/PermutationRotationIterator.java) before packaging is attempted.
-See [example] in test sources.
+However accounting for container vs box size plus boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using a `PermutationRotationIterator` before packaging is attempted.

-There is also a parallel version `ParallelBruteForcePackager` of the brute-force packager, for those wishing to use it on a multicore system.
+There is also a parallel version `ParallelBruteForcePackager` of the brute-force packager, for those wishing to use it on a multi-core system.

 Using a brute-force algorithm might seem to hit a wall of complexity, but taking into account number of items per order distribution for web-shops, a healthy part of the orders are within its grasp.

-Note that placing the boxes as the LAFF algorithm is a limitation; the current approach is 'split and drill down', a better approach would be to sort and keep tabs of corners (boxes).
+Note that the algorithm is recursive on the number of boxes, so do not attempt this with many boxe (it will likely not complete in time anyhow).

 ### Visualizer
 There is a simple output [visualizer](visualization) included in this project, based of [three.js](https://threejs.org/).
+This visualizer is currently best suited for development support.

 ![Alt text](visualization/viewer/images/view.png?raw=true "Demo")

+# Customization
+The code has been structured so it is possible to extend and adapt to specialized needs.
+See `AbstractPackager` class, the `extreme-points` and `test`artifacts.
+Using the the visualizer while developing is recommended (i.e. output the result of unit tests directly to the visualizer

 # Get involved
-If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request. __DO NOT send me emails unless you're prepared to pay for my time.__
+If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.

 Feel free to connect with me on [LinkedIn], see also my [Github page].